LastAncientOne/Technology_Investment/README.md

 # Technology Investment

 #### This project involves long-term investment analysis to determine which technology company is a good choice for long-term investment.
 The analysis includes examining historical data spanning 10 years, calculating performance measurements, conducting back-testing, forecasting, and utilizing the Capital Asset Pricing Model.
+Various
-Various trading strategies are tested, aiming to identify stocks with the lowest risks and highest returns.
+trading strategies are tested, aiming to identify stocks with the lowest risks and highest returns.

+#### Use income, balance, and cashflow statements and historical price in Excel, Python, and R for Stocks Analysis

+# Prerequistes
+#### Python 3.7
+#### Jupyter Notebook Python 3.7
+#### Excel 2016
+#### R

 ### Stock Tickers:
 ADBE Adobe Inc.